tensorflow/tfjs/README.md

 Check out [js.tensorflow.org](https://js.tensorflow.org) for more information about the library, tutorials and API docs.

-To keep track of issues, we use the [tensorflow/tfjs](https://github.com/tensorflow/tfjs) Github repo.
+To keep track of issues we use the [tensorflow/tfjs](https://github.com/tensorflow/tfjs) Github repo.

 ## Importing